-If I need to take a break during the show, I can go to a quiet space.
+If I need to take a break during the show, I can go to a quieter space.

-There are quiet spaces down in the museum, up in the back of the balcony, or I can step outside to the sidewalk.
+There are quieter spaces down in the museum, up in the back of the balcony or I can step outside to the sidewalk.

-I can come back to watching the show when I am ready.
+I can come back to watching the show whenever I am ready.